-This means that our core objective as an organisation is to achieve positive social outcomes for society, as well as our individual clients.
+This means that our core objective as an organisation is to achieve positive social outcomes for society, as well as for our individual clients.

 One of our core values is transparency.
 Therefore, we want to make sure the full details of any and all charges are set out clearly and transparently.
-The majority of our services are provided free of charge.
+Many of our services are provided free of charge.
 However, some of our services are paid for directly by the client or the protected party.

-We receive funding through grants, donations and by charging fees for our professional services.
+We receive funding through grants, donations and by charging fees for other professional services.
 These fees are paid directly to the social enterprise in order to further our social objectives.
 We do not have shareholders and we do not generate profit.

 Our Professional Deputy services are charged in accordance with the rules set out by the Court of Protection Rules Practice Direction 19B.
 The charges are paid by the incapacitated person ('P') themselves - not by any professional body, carer or third party who makes a referral on their behalf.
 If P has a low level of capital, or is in receipt of certain means tested benefits, the amount that can be charged is capped at 4.5% of the person's net capital.